 Regional COVID-19 Taskforce for Equitable Recovery

-Chair Nathan Fletcher has joined with leaders from across the region
+Supervisor Nathan Fletcher has joined with leaders from across the

-to create the Regional COVID-19 Taskforce for Equitable Recovery to
+region to create the Regional COVID-19 Taskforce for Equitable

-implement equitable policies and programs that ensure a fair and just
+Recovery to implement equitable policies and programs that ensure a

-recovery for people of color and underserved communities in the San
+fair and just recovery for people of color and underserved communities

 Innovate-Up is a public-private partnership between the County of San Diego and the University of San Diego to help entrepreneurs start-up and scale-up their businesses.
 Supervisor Fletcher brokered the partnership to help activate talent in the District 4 neighborhoods of Chollas, City Heights, Encanto, Linda Vista, Rolando Park and Redwood Village.
 Learn more at www.Innovate-Up.com